 - Insured to Value Discount: Available when you insure up to 100% of the cost to replace your home.

-Based on data from studies conducted by J.D.
-Power and Associates and ConsumerReports.org, when it comes to filing a claim there is a clear distinction between the different insurance companies.
-The company that excelled in both studies was Amica Mutual.
+Based on studies conducted by J.D.
+Power and Associates and Consumer Reports, there’s a clear distinction between how different insurance companies handle customers and their property insurance claims.
+When it comes to filing a claim without hassle and overall customer satisfaction, the best home insurance company — the one that excelled in both studies — was Amica Mutual.

 Amica also ranked at the top of Consumer Reports’ homeowners insurance ratings.
 This study measures existing customers’ satisfaction with agent availability, the dollar estimate received when damages occur, and timely payment by the insurer.